Faculty Fellows

 Dr. Gehrman is a Professor of Psychology in the Department of Psychiatry of the University of Pennsylvania School of Medicine, and a clinical psychologist at the Philadelphia VA Medical Center.
 He directs the Sleep, Neurobiology and Psychopathology lab at Penn.
 He has an active research program exploring the mechanisms and treatment of sleep and circadian dysregulation in the context of mental health disorders.
 Dr. Gehrman’s clinical specialization is on the delivery of cognitive behavioral and chronotherapeutic interventions for insomnia, circadian rhythm disorders, and other sleep disorders.
 The overarching goal of his work is to advance the understanding of the links between sleep and mental illness through translational research that spans biology to therapeutics.

-Annique K. Hogan, MD is a pediatrician who specializes in the care of children with medical complexity.
+Annique K. Hogan, MD is the Medical Director of CHOP Compass Care and pediatrician who specializes in the care of children with medical complexity.
 Dr. Hogan grew up in the midwestern United States in the state of Ohio and completed her undergraduate studies at John Carroll University in University Heights, Ohio.
 She graduated from the University of Toledo College of Medicine and Life Sciences, formerly the Medical College of Ohio, and completed her pediatric residency at The Children’s Hospital of Philadelphia.
 Dr. Hogan is an Assistant Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania and an attending physician in the Division of General Pediatrics at The Children’s Hospital of Philadelphia.
 She has dedicated her career to the care of medically complex patients both in the inpatient and the ambulatory setting.
 Since 2009, she has been the Medical Director of the inpatient Complex Care Service.
 From 2009- 2014, she was the Medical Director of Complex Care in the Patrick S. Pasquariello Jr Diagnostic and Complex Care Center.
 In 2014, she developed the CHOP Compass Care program, a multidisciplinary team providing complex care coordination for children with medical complexity across the spectrum from inpatient to outpatient, and continues to serve as its Medical Director.
 Since 2018, she has been the of Medical Director of Care Management at the Children’s Hospital of Philadelphia leading cross-organizational collaborations and integration of care management activities to ensure best practices and to improve outcomes for children with medical complexity.
 She has spoken both locally and nationally on the topics of care management and complex care for children with medical complexity.
 Dr. Hogan also serves as a facilitator for our Medical Humanities fellowship program.

 Michael Johanek prepares educators to lead schools, districts, and other K–12 organizations, toward becoming key voices in education.
 As director of Penn GSE’s Mid-Career Doctoral Program in Educational Leadership and its network initiatives, Johanek works with principals, headmasters, superintendents, non-profit leaders, academics, and government officials from around the world.
 He is an expert on school leaders’ challenges and the strategies for overcoming them.
 Johanek also heads La Red Interamericana de Liderazgo Educacional (the Inter-American Educational Leadership Network), which brings together educators from across the Western Hemisphere, and the Penn Educational Leadership Simulations Program.
 He recently launched a multidisciplinary, cross-professional initiative, The Judgment Project, aimed at identifying and developing situated judgment.
 A published historian, his last book examined the history of school choice in the United States, and he is currently investigating a Chicago neighborhood organization active in school reform over the past four decades.